April 28: Today in Christian History

 April 28, 1911

-Thousands of Genevans demonstrate for five hours against a religiously inspired ban on gambling.
-A shocked Karl Barth is appalled at their mindless slogans and comes out in support of the ban.
+On this day in Christian History, thousands of Genevans demonstrated for five hours against a religiously inspired ban on gambling.
+A shocked Karl Barth was appalled at their mindless slogans and came out in support of the ban.

 April 28, 1916